voteflux/flux/CONSTITUTION.md

 ## State and Territory Branches

-No state or territory branches are currently allowed.
+State registered branches may be created with the oversight of the Leadership.
-This may be changed at a later date after registration through an amendment to the constitution.
+Members may opt-out of helping to form the state branch if they wish.

 ## Internal Voting System